salbalkus/CausalTables.jl/paper/paper.md

 # Closing remarks

-`CausalTables.jl` provides useful auxiliary functions to support causal inference methods on tabular data in Julia that involve one or more treatment variables and responses.
-Users can simulate data from any SCM and benchmark methods using either high-level functions for common estimands or low-level functions for more exotic estimands.
-By combining this with the power of the `CausalTable` interface for processing data once it is generated, `CausalTables.jl` serves as a useful tool for scientists seeking to develop and experimentally evaluate new causal inference methods.
+Not only does `CausalTables.jl` provide high-level functions for common data processing and simulation tasks in causal inference, it can also be easily extended to support more novel methods and estimands using low-level functions.
+The `CausalTable` stores all relevant causal relationships needed to extract variables related to treatment and response variables.
+The `StructuralCausalModel` support simulating data from any SCM that can be expressed as a sequence of random variables.
+Hence, `CausalTables.jl` serves as a useful tool in Julia for both developing new methods and providing input to existing ones.

 # Acknowledgements